UCB-CyberSecurity-Cohort5/elk-stack-project-arm-ser/README.md

 - A Jump Box is a middle machine between administrators and web servers.
 Admins connect to it and use it as yet another security layer before connecting to servers to ensure servers proper isolation.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jump Box and system Network.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat watches for Changes to files on the machine
+- Metricbeat collects metrics from the operating system and from services.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name      | Function | IP Address | Operating System |
 |-----------|----------|------------|------------------|